RandomguyLel/Fleet-Manager/README.md

    ```

 6. **Access the application**
-   Open your browser and navigate to `http://localhost:3000`
+   Open your browser and navigate to `http://localhost:3000` or your specified address.

 ## 📱 Application Structure